Stable all nitrogen metallic salt at terapascal pressures

-The set of candidate structures includes simple cubic, the isoelectronic ``black phosphorus'' and $\alpha$-arsenic or cis-trans and $Cmcm$ chain structures, etc. \cite{McMahan1985,Mailhiot1992, Martin1986,Lewis1992,Alemany2003,Mattson2004,Mattson2004,Zahariev2005,Oganov2006,Yao2008} Nevertheless, only the ``black phosphorus'' structure seemed feasible, as it was predicted to become more stable than cubic gauche above $\sim$210 GPa \cite{Mailhiot1992,Mattson2004,Wang2007a}.
-The advent of structure searching using DFT methods marked a significant advance; under conditions in which standard chemical intuition may no longer be reliable, new stable polymeric nitrogen phases beyond cubic gauche have been proposed, including the layered $Pba2$ and framework $P2_12_12_1$ structures \cite{Ma2009-nitrogen,Pickard2009-nitrogen}. ``Black phosphorus'' was subsequently ruled out on energetic grounds.
-These phases have in common a large DFT band gap that hardly closes with pressure.
-Nitrogen compounds could form metallic phases at high pressures and/or temperatures, which could have important consequences for understanding planetary processes.
+After extensive searches for high-pressure nitrogen structures, the sequence of low-temperature phase transitions \emph{cg} $\rightarrow Pba2 \rightarrow P2_12_12_1$ appeared to be accepted \cite{Ma2009-nitrogen,Pickard2009-nitrogen}.
+That view was challenged recently, when a cagelike diamondoid ``N10'' structure (space group $I\bar{4}3m$) was found to be more stable than any other candidate above 263 GPa \cite{Wang2012-diamondoid-N}.
+Recently, the melting behavior of nitrogen and phases beyond \emph{cg}-N have also been investigated \cite{Mukherjee2007,Goncharov2008,Mattson2011,Boates2011}.

-Large compressions normally lead to an increase in the atomic coordination numbers and metallization, as predicted in, for example, hydrogen \cite{Pickard2007-hydrogen, McMahon2011}, carbon \cite{Sun2009-carbon,Martinez2012-carbon}, and oxygen \cite{Sun2012-O2}, as well as observed in many other systems. \cite{Grochala2007} The coordination number of the atoms in solid nitrogen increases from one to three on transformation from the molecular to cubic gauche forms and three-fold coordination persists in higher pressure structures.
+Recently, dynamical shock wave \cite{Jeanloz2007,Knudson2008,Eggert2010} and ramped compression experiments \cite{Hawreliak2007,Bradley2009,rygg2012} have increasingly been used to investigate materials at TPa pressures.
+Even more extreme conditions are attainable today in laser ignition experiments \cite{Kritcher2011} and laser-induced microexplosions \cite{Mizeikis2012}.
+Experimental determinations of structures at TPa pressures will soon be possible \cite{rygg2012}, and experiments aimed at compressing nitrogen to TPa pressures are ongoing \cite{Millot-pc}.
+However, there is very little knowledge of the structures and properties of nitrogen under these conditions, and therefore theoretical predictions are particularly important \cite{Sun2009-carbon,McMahon2011,Pickard2010-Al,Martinez2012-carbon,Sun2012-O2}.
+Understanding the energetics of elements is crucial before one can understand the energetics of the compounds they might form.

-All high-pressure nitrogen structures proposed so far are insulating.
-Although an increase in coordination number with pressure is physically reasonable, it is by no means universal.
-For example, aluminum transforms into more open structures at TPa pressures as the valence electrons move away from the ions in the formation of ``electride structures'' \cite{Pickard2010-Al} although, as must occur in a pressure-induced equilibrium phase transition, the density increases at the transition, and well-packed structures are strongly disfavored in oxygen up to at least 25 TPa \cite{Sun2012-O2}.
-The coordination number of nitrogen has not been determined at pressures above 400 GPa, and a metallic phase of nitrogen has not yet been reported.
+Although an increase in coordination number with pressure seems physically reasonable, it is by no means universal.
+Aluminum, for example, is expected to adopt more open structures at TPa pressures as the valence electrons move away from the ions in the formation of ``electride structures'' \cite{Pickard2010-Al}.
+Well-packed structures are strongly disfavored in oxygen up to at least 25 TPa \cite{Sun2012-O2}, which is well beyond dissociation.
+The coordination number of nitrogen has not been determined beyond 800 GPa, at which pressure the insulating N10 ($I\bar{4}3m$) phase is stable.